-I know I might risk repeating myself, but Algarve is much more than only holiday packages and there is much more to do in Portugal beautiful south than only beach&sun vacations.
+I know I might risk repeating myself, but Algarve is much more than only holiday packages and there is much more to do in Portugal´s beautiful south than only beach & sun vacations.
 Sure, there might be a slightly unflattering image of Algarve with tipsy budget-travellers and all-inclusive resorts.

-But, thankfully, Algarve is much than that!
-The golden, rocky coastline not only became a symbol for one of Europe’s most coveted travel destinations.
+But, thankfully, Algarve is much more than that!
+The golden, rocky coastline became a symbol for one of Europe’s most coveted travel destinations.
 Besides, Algarve offers many leisure options when it comes to birdwatching, golf, hiking, cycling or watersports.

 After living in the Algarve for several weeks, I want to share with you the best places to stay in Algarve, according to the expectations of your holidays.